 paragliding training center

 Both pilots and guests are welcome!
 Don't speak Spanish?
 Not traveled in Mexico before?
 No problem.
-Your hosts are experienced guides in Mexico are there to help.
+Fly Mexico has experienced guides who are there to help.
 The people of VB are friendly and helpful.

-After arriving in Mexico City we take the bus to Toluca and then by a private van to Valle de Bravo.
-Mexican buses are more like airplanes in the U.S. – there is a hostess, refreshments, movies, and comfortable seats.
+Mexican buses are more like airplanes in the U.S. – there often is a hostess, refreshments, movies, and comfortable seats.

 From then on, the evening is yours – from having a relaxed dinner at one of the restaurants in VB to strolling the streets and waterfront.
 VB is a family oriented town so all of it is safe to stroll at any time of day or night.
 The town square is busy until late in the evening as the town people enjoy music, food, and the dozens of vendors who set up shop for the occasion.
 Our accommodations are close to it all so we can walk everywhere.